zhannaa0/final_project_ai_scoliosis/README.md

 # AI-based Scoliosis Detection using Vision Transformer
 # Zhanna Arystanbekova, AAI-2502M

+To see my code, please click to the final_project_ai_scoliosis.ipynb file above.

 Latex report also attached in moodle.
-To see my code, please click to the final_project_ai_scoliosis.ipynb file above

 # Introduction
 This project aims to develop an artificial intelligence model for detecting scoliosis from spinal X-ray images.
 Scoliosis is a medical condition characterized by abnormal curvature of the spine, and early detection is essential for effective treatment.
 Manual diagnosis by radiologists can be subjective and time-consuming.